ChrstphrHll/npc_gen/students/Velmona Elway.md

 ---
 ### Description
 - 1st year Kenku Monk in Elkenval
-- striped, Hazel eyes, and Red skin
+- speckled, Hazel eyes, and Red skin
 - Is Civilised and Sadistic, and has Generosity as their ideal

 ### Organizations